Depending on your project, you may need to skip some of the Kendo UI utilities and install only what your application requires.

 List the components you want to be included in the custom build and separate them with a comma (

 ,).
-The example above builds a custom minified script which includes the AutoComplete and the DropDownList widgets.
+The previous example builds a custom minified script which includes the AutoComplete and the DropDownList widgets.

-To build the entire Kendo UI library, run
+Build the entire Kendo UI library by running

 gulp custom -c all.